 ARTICLE 9.
 ANNUAL EVALUATIONS

-Annual evaluations for all positions will be performed in the February-April timeframe annually, after the mid-year budget review to allow for an evaluation of a financial forecast prior to committing to increases and budgeting of personnel costs for the following year; with increases effective July 1 of the next fiscal year, to include elimination of benefits and reduction of salaries.
+Annual evaluations for all positions may be performed in the February-April timeframe annually, after the mid-year budget review to allow for an evaluation of a financial forecast prior to committing to increases and budgeting of personnel costs for the following year; with increases effective July 1 of the next fiscal year, to include elimination of benefits and reduction of salaries.
+Non-Exempt Employees will have annual reviews to establish eligibility for step and/or cost of living increases.

 Exhibit A - Salary Schedule